RyanElliott10/Successor/lib/fast-cpp-csv-parser/README.md

 **Important**: Do not call `has_column` from within the read-loop.
 It would work correctly but significantly slowdown processing.

 If two columns have the same name an error::duplicated_column_in_header exception is thrown.
-If `read_header` is called but the file is empty a `error::header_missing` exception is thrown.
+If `read_header` is called but the file is EMPTY a `error::header_missing` exception is thrown.

 The `next_line` functions reads a line without parsing it.
 It works analogous to `LineReader::next_line`.
 This can be used to skip broken lines in a CSV file.
 However, in nearly all applications you will want to use the `read_row` function.